BouyguesTelecom/a7/README.md

 The `A7_INTERNAL_API` environment variable (true by default) lets you disable the write and search internal APIs used to enhance the browsing UI experience.

-Note: writing files to disk needs write permissions on the mounted volume.
+Note: writing files to disk requires write permissions on the mounted volume.

 ## Integrations